 Your automatic transmission has a shift lock system to minimize the possibility of incorrect operation.
-This means you can only shift out of "P" position when the brake pedal is depressed (with the ignition switch in "ON" position and the selector lever pulled toward you).
+This means you can only shift out of "P" position when the brake pedal is depressed (with the ignition switch in "ON" position and the lock release button depressed).

-(a) Normal Driving
+(a) Normal driving

-- 1. Start the engine as instructed in "How to start the engine" in Part 3.
-The transmission must be in "P" or "N". - 2.
-With your foot holding down the brake pedal, shift the selector lever to "D". - In "D" position, the automatic transmission system will select the most suitable gear for running conditions such as normal cruising, hill climbing, hard towing, etc.
+- Start the engine as instructed in "How to start the engine" in Part 3.
+The transmission must be in "P" or "N". - With your foot holding down the brake pedal, shift the selector lever to "D".

+In "D" position, the automatic transmission system will select the most suitable gear for running conditions such as normal cruising, hill climbing, hard towing, etc.

 Always turn the overdrive switch on for better fuel economy and quieter driving.
-If the engine coolant temperature is low, the transmission will not shift into overdrive gear even with the overdrive switch on.
+If the engine coolant temperature is low, the transmission will not shift into the overdrive gear even with the overdrive switch on.

-tor pedal while shifting.
+Never put your foot on the accelerator pedal while shifting.

-3. Release the parking brake and brake pedal.
+Release the parking brake and brake pedal.
 Depress the accelerator pedal slowly for smooth starting.